Point Blank (1998 film)

-Point Blank is a 1998 American direct-to-video film directed by Matt Earl Beesley and starring Mickey Rourke.
+Point Blank is a 1998 American direct-to-video film starring Mickey Rourke, who plays a renegade policeman taking on prison escapees during a hostage situation in a Texas shopping mall.
+Directed by Matt Earl Beesley, the film also stars Danny Trejo and Frederic Forrest.

 The film was shot on location in Fort Worth, Texas.

 Premise

 A group of escapees from prison take over a shopping mall, only to be stopped by the brother of one of the fugitives.